 Some of the risks include: Critical Systems Failure: It is a technological threat.
 The central point for this threat is single-point system vulnerabilities trigger cascading failure of critical information infrastructure and networks.
 Respondents consider the risk that a single vulnerability could trigger cascading failure of critical infrastructures and networks’ as low likelihood but high impact ‘a combination typical of events that catch humanity off guard. ‘ Terrorism: It Is a geopolitical threat.The central point for this threat Is individuals or a non-state group successfully Inflict large-scale human or material damage.

+Species Overexploitation: It Is an environmental threat.
+The central point for this threat Is threat of Irreversible bloodlessly loss through species extinction or ecosystem collapse.
+Chronic Labor Market Imbalance: It is an economic threat.
 The central point for this threat is a sustained high level of underemployment and unemployment that is structural rather than cyclical in nature.
 Mismanagement of Aging Populations: It is a societal threat.The central point for this threat is failure to address both the rising costs and social challenges associated with population ageing.
 But these problems are not necessarily impenetrable.

 Powerful new tools have given scientists a better understanding of complexity.
 Instead of looking at a system in isolation, complexity scientists step back and look at how the many parts interact to form a coherent whole.
 Rather than looking at a particular species of fish, for example, they look at how fish interact with other species In its ecosystem.